supabase-community/auth-ex/pages/mfa_guide.md

 ## Conclusion

 MFA significantly improves the security of your application by requiring multiple forms of verification.
-Supabase's GoTrue service makes it relatively straightforward to implement MFA in your Elixir applications.
+Supabase's Auth service makes it relatively straightforward to implement MFA in your Elixir applications.

-For more detailed information, refer to the module documentation for the `Supabase.GoTrue.User.Factor` module and the `Supabase.GoTrue.Admin` module.
+For more detailed information, refer to the module documentation for the `Supabase.Auth.User.Factor` module and the `Supabase.Auth.Admin` module.